It’s easy to say you’re going to ask for a raise. Earn a promotion. Find a better job.

 Like most New Year’s resolutions, career goals often fall by the wayside once February hits.
 The daily pressures of life and work make it difficult to stay disciplined and motivated.

-So if you find yourself faltering, remember how much thought and effort you put into setting your career goals for 2013.
+So if you find yourself faltering, remember how much thought and effort you put into setting your career goals.
 Then rededicate yourself.
-Use these tips from PrideStaff to stick to the career resolutions you've made:
+Use these tips from PrideStaff to stick to the career resolutions you’ve made:

 - Detail the specifics.
 Now that you’ve had a few weeks to think about the goals you’ve set, it’s time to get down to the nitty-gritty.
 Figure out the specific steps you must take throughout the year to make each goal a reality.
 For example, if you want a raise, you know you’re going to have to take on more responsibility at work.
 Detail 10 ways you could show more initiative or otherwise exceed your supervisor’s expectations – and then develop a plan (including a timeline) for actually doing them.